SeReCo-Graduate-School/sereco-graduate-school.github.io/2025/autumn-workshop.md

 - June 30: Registration closes
 - June 30: Call for presentation abstracts sent out
-- July 20: Finalisation of program
+- July 20: Finalisation of the program
 - September 4 and 5: SeReCo Workshop 2025

 You are welcome to arrive on Wednesday, September 3, in the afternoon as our workshop starts on the following morning.